DorianGrey/ng-webpack-template/README.md

 [![Build Status](https://travis-ci.org/DorianGrey/ng2-webpack-template.svg?branch=master)](https://travis-ci.org/DorianGrey/ng2-webpack-template)

-This project provides a template for an [angular 2](https://angular.io/) project setup with [webpack](http://webpack.github.io).
+This project provides a template for an [angular](https://angular.io/) project setup with [webpack](http://webpack.github.io).
-Its mainly considered to be the "evil brother" of [ng2-jspm-template](https://github.com/flaviait/ng2-jspm-template), with the primary purpose to provide an almost identical codebase and feature set compared to its brother.
-The goal will be to use projects to compare the two ways of setting up a project for angular 2 and get a better idea of which of them may be the better one under particular circumstances.
-Detailed comparison will follow up once this clone is feature-complete.
+It started as a companion of [ng2-jspm-template](https://github.com/flaviait/ng2-jspm-template), with the primary purpose to provide an almost identical codebase and feature set compared to its brother to make it easier to figure out which template fits better to the daily requirements of development with [angular](https://angular.io/).

 ## Setup

-Since there is no release (yet), you'll have to clone this repo:
+To start using this template, you might either
+ - pick the latest release ([1.0.0](https://github.com/DorianGrey/ng2-webpack-template/releases/tag/1.0.0))
+ - clone the repository directly for the most recent features and updates:

     git clone https://github.com/DorianGrey/ng2-webpack-template.git